-2019 has flown by and 2020 is waiting just around the corner.
-If your 2019 was full of growth and successful marketing you’ll probably want to continue that through to the new year.
-However, if your year was lacking in that department, then even more reason to keep reading to see our top tips helping […]
+The last year has flown by and a new one is waiting just around the corner.
+If your this year was full of growth and successful marketing you’ll probably want to continue that through to the new year.
+However, if your year was lacking in that department, then even more reason to keep reading to […]

 No one likes the idea of wasting time or money, especially marketers.
 However, no matter the industry, everything you do comes at a cost.
 This is why it is crucial you weigh up the pros and cons of your marketing efforts and ensure they are helping you achieve your goals in the most efficient way possible.
 Opportunity costs aren’t something that can be avoided.
 Instead, you need to learn how you and your business can best navigate through it.